This page was printed from the South & West Devon Formulary and Referral site at

 Please ensure you are using the current version of this document

-Incision and curettage of meibomian cysts will be funded where the following criteria are met:
+Specialist assessment and treatment of meibomian cysts will be funded when both of the following criteria apply:

-Meibomian cysts that keep recurring or have atypical features require biopsy to rule out malignancy.
+Meibomian cysts that recur in the same place or have atypical features require biopsy to rule out malignancy.

-Once it is established that a lesion is a simple meibomian cyst and that it is not malignant its removal will not normally be funded by the NHS though a clinician may request exceptional funding.
+Once it is established that a lesion is a simple meibomian cyst and that it is not malignant, its removal will only be funded by the NHS in Devon in line with the above criteria.
+However, a clinician may request exceptional funding.
 Clinicians referring on this basis should make the patient explicitly aware that removal of the lesion may not occur.